fbk-most/fbk-most.github.io/README.md

 git push -u origin doc/my-change-name
 ```

 Finally, open a pull request on GitHub and ask for a review.
-Once the pull
+The pull request
+contains automatic checks to ensure that the changes, once deployed, would not
-request has been merged the website will be automatically updated.
+break the website.
+Once the pull request has been merged the website will be
+automatically deployed and updated.

 ### Adding a New Team Member